Back to the Basics: Anatomy of an Amazon Product Detail Page

 14) Frequently Bought Together: Amazon presents the customer with related products, which can be added to the cart together.
 These products are determined by the Amazon algorithm and cannot be controlled by the merchant.

 15) Customers Who Bought This Item Also Bought: Like Frequently Bought Together. but with more products and without the buy button to add the group into the shopping cart with one click.
 Customers must click through to the corresponding product page to purchase.

 16) Sponsored Products Related to This Item: Related Sponsored Products is ad space.
 Competitors (or the brand protecting its own listings) advertising related products with Amazon Sponsored Product ads will show up here.
 This is all controlled within Amazon Marking Services.

 17) Product Description: This section expands on the information of the product features bullet points above.

 18) Product Details: Product details display product specs, including dimensions, weight, barcodes, review rating, category, and Best Sellers rankings, among other additional relevant but less foundational information.

-19) A+ Pages: A+ or Enhanced Content Pages will appear below the product details and above the product reviews, if one has been created and implemented by the merchant.
-Here’s a couple blog posts that dig deeper into A+ Pages:
+19) A+ Pages: A+ or Enhanced Content Pages will appear below the product details and above the product reviews if one has been created and implemented by the merchant.
+Here are a couple of blog posts that dig deeper into A+ Pages: